Stock Market Holidays in 2025 and 2026: NYSE, NASDAQ and Wall Street Holidays

 And there is trading that is done outside of these regular hours.
 On days with a regular session, for instance, there is "pre-market" trading.
 This occurs before the market, and while hours vary, they can extend as early as 4 am and run until the opening bell rings at 9:30 am.

 There is also "after-hours" trading, which happens after the market closes and typically runs from 4 pm to 8 pm.
-And some online platforms are now offering "overnight trading," which gives investors the ability to trade 24 hours a day.
+Meanwhile, the Nasdaq has submitted paperwork to the Securities and Exchange Commission to allow for 24-hour trading, while some online platforms offer "overnight trading," which gives investors the ability to trade around the clock.

 But just because you can trade outside of regular stock market trading hours doesn't necessarily mean you should.